Make the very best of fresh spears and seasonal British produce with Philippa Davis' asparagus tempura with feta, mint and chilli dip

-British asparagus season is short and sweet, so try Philippa Davis' asparagus tempura with feta, mint and chilli dip with your first stems
+The British asparagus season is short and sweet at just six weeks, so put those fresh spears to the best possible use.
+Philippa Davis’ asparagus tempura with feta, mint and chilli dip guarantees a light and crispy batter every time.

 Asparagus is one of The Field’s favourite ingredients, best eaten as finger food with hollandaise sauce.
 For something a little different, our asparagus and feta pastries are perfect for picnics.